BlackHillSoftware/easysmf-samples/videos/query-cics-transactions/README.md

 - Counting and summing values
 - Reading data from files, datasets and SMF logstreams

-Samples listing transactions provide multiple output formats:
+Samples provide multiple output formats:
 - Simple transaction data
 - JSON format
 - A list of CICS Clock values where the value is more than 10% of the